Terrestrials/foomlottery/README.md

 yarn
 ```

-and install other missing repositories that You need ( nlohmann-json3-dev libgmp3-dev gcc-multilib nasm rapidsnark ... ).
+and install other missing repositories that you need ( nlohmann-json3-dev libgmp3-dev gcc-multilib nasm rapidsnark ... ).

 ## Testing